RadiSaiyed/syriasuperapp/README.md

   - Many clients include an “Open Payments” shortcut in the AppBar to launch the Payments app directly.

 Flutter Client
-- See `clients/payments_flutter/README.md:1` for setup and running.
+- Unified app: see `clients/superapp_flutter/README.md:1` for setup and running.
-Bus Client: `clients/bus_flutter/README.md:1`
-Flights Client: `clients/flights_flutter/README.md:1`
-Commerce Client: `clients/commerce_flutter/README.md:1`
-Utilities Client: `clients/utilities_flutter/README.md:1`
-Freight Client: `clients/freight_flutter/README.md:1`
-Car Market Client: `clients/carmarket_flutter/README.md:1` Jobs Client: `clients/jobs_flutter/README.md:1` Agriculture (in Super‑App): `clients/superapp_flutter/lib/screens/agriculture_screen.dart:1`
- Livestock (in Super‑App): `clients/superapp_flutter/lib/screens/livestock_screen.dart:1`
- Car Rental (in Super‑App): `clients/superapp_flutter/lib/screens/carrental_screen.dart:1`

 Taxi API
 - See `apps/taxi/README.md:1` and `docs/TAXI_MVP.md:1` for scope and setup.